-An accessory apartment is a completely self-contained residential dwelling unit with a single family dwelling, semi-detached dwelling or townhouse dwelling.
-Accessory apartments are often referred to as basement apartments, second residential units, in-law suites or second suites, but the Town has decided to use the terms ‘Accessory Apartment’ and ‘Additional Dwelling’ for these units.
+An accessory apartment is a completely self-contained residential dwelling unit within a single-family dwelling, semi-detached dwelling or townhouse dwelling.
+Accessory apartments are often referred to as basement apartments, second residential units, in-law suites or secondary suites.
+The Town has decided to use the terms ‘Accessory Apartment’ and ‘Additional Dwelling’ for these units.
 Based on the November 2022 passing of the Province’s Bill 23, one additional dwelling may now also be permitted in an accessory structure, provided the main residence on the property has a maximum of two units, and the property is on municipal water and sewers.

-Accessory apartments must be registered with the Town to be considered legal and must comply with all applicable legislation, including the Zoning By-law provisions, Ontario's Building Code and the Ontario Fire Code.
+Accessory Apartments and additional dwellings must be registered with the Town to be considered legal and must comply with all applicable legislation, including Zoning By-law provisions, The Ontario Building Code and the Ontario Fire Code.
 The process of complying with this legislation can vary depending on the date of establishment of the accessory apartment.

 What are the requirements?

-A building permit is required for an accessory apartment, if the apartment was:
+A building permit is required for an accessory apartment, if the unit:

-- Established after Nov.
+- Was established after Nov.
 16, 1995 and was not created legally

 - Is proven to have been established before Nov.
-16, 1995 on a property with municipal water and sewers, and remedial work is required as a result of a Fire Department inspection
+16, 1995 on a property with municipal water and sewers, and remedial work is required as a result of a Fire Department inspection, or

 A house that contains an accessory apartment must comply with the Ontario Building Code and Ontario Fire Code and include: